 Carryl B. Martin-F. Lewis Orrell, Jr. Research Grant

-A single award of $5,000.00 will be given annually to a high-quality archaeological or historical research project that focuses on significant questions in the archaeology of the Southwest United States or Northwest Mexico.
-In the spirit of Carryl Martin and F. Lewis Orrell Jr. projects that allow opportunities for participation by avocationalists will receive special consideration.
+A single award of $5,000.00 will be given annually to a high-quality archaeological or historical research project that focuses on significant questions in the archaeology or history of the southwestern US or northern Mexico.
+In the spirit of Carryl Martin and F. Lewis Orrell Jr., projects that provide opportunities for participation by avocational researchers or collaborate with descendent communities will be prioritized.

-Application Deadline: Applications may be submitted between November 1 and November 30, 2022 and must be submitted electronically.
+Application Deadline: Applications may be submitted between January 1 and February 15, each year and must be submitted electronically.
 All applicants must be members of AAHS.

 Application Review

-Applications will be reviewed by the AAHS Research Grants Committee and the awardee confirmed by the Board of Directors.
+Applications will be reviewed by the AAHS Research Grants Committee, and recommendations submitted to the AAHS Board of Directors for approval.
 AAHS reserves the right to not award a grant in any cycle if no proposal of sufficient merit is received.
 The following elements will be considered in the review of applications:

-1. What is the potential for the proposed activity to advance knowledge and understanding of the archaeology of the Southwest United States or Northwest Mexico?
+1. What is the potential for the proposed activity to advance knowledge and understanding of the archaeology of the southwestern United States or northern Mexico?

 2. To what extent do the proposed activities suggest and explore creative, original, or potentially transformative concepts?